 Here are five reasons why online polls may work for your group.

-Casting a vote online is more convenient than having to show up in person.
-Group members can cast their poll vote anytime and from anywhere–this is especially useful for members who are located far away or have a busy schedule.
+Casting a vote online is more convenient than having to show up in person for polling.
+Group and audience members can cast their poll vote anytime and from anywhere–this is especially useful for members who are located far away or have a busy calendar schedule.

 With online voting, there is also usually a higher voter turnout and more audience engagement.
 This is because it's easier for members to participate in the poll when they can do it on their own time and from the comfort of their own home.

-An online voting system is also more cost-effective than traditional methods like paper polls.
-This is a major benefit for new organizations who might not have the budget or expertise to carry out paper-based polls in their meetings.
+An online polling system is also more cost-effective than traditional methods like paper polls.
+This is a major benefit for new organizations that might not have the budget, time, or expertise to carry out paper-based polls in their meetings.

-With online voting, you don't have to worry about the cost of printing ballots, hiring election staff, or renting out a space to host the live poll meeting.
+With online voting, you don't have to worry about the cost of printing ballots, hiring election staff, or renting out a space at an event center to host the live poll meeting.
 You also don't have to worry about the cost of mailing ballots to audience members who are located far away.

 Additionally, many online voting tools come with free trial periods so you can test out the software before making a decision on which survey software to invest in.

-When you use an online poll, you can be sure that your votes and data are being counted accurately.
+When you use an online poll, you can be sure that your votes and data are being counted accurately with election analytics.
 This is because online voting tools often use extensive security measures to protect the vote.
 These poll security measures can include encryption, two-factor authentication, and audit logs.